d12frosted/elpa-mirror/gnu/cape-readme.txt

   │ (defalias 'cape-dabbrev-min-2 (cape-capf-prefix-length #'cape-dabbrev 2))
   │ (setq-local completion-at-point-functions (list #'cape-dabbrev-min-2))
   │
   │ ;; Example 4: Define a defensive Dabbrev Capf, which accepts all inputs.
-  │ ;; If you use Corfu and `corfu-auto=t', the first candidate won't be auto │ ;; selected even if `corfu-preselect-first=t'!
-You can use this instead of │ ;; `cape-dabbrev'.
+If you │ ;; use Corfu and `corfu-auto=t', the first candidate won't be auto selected even │ ;; if `corfu-preselect=first'.
+You can use this instead of `cape-dabbrev'.
   │ (defun my-cape-dabbrev-accept-all ()
   │   (cape-wrap-accept-all #'cape-dabbrev))
   │ (add-to-list 'completion-at-point-functions #'my-cape-dabbrev-accept-all) │
   │ ;; Example 5: Define interactive Capf which can be bound to a key.
-  │ ;; Here we wrap the `elisp-completion-at-point' such that we can │ ;; complete Elisp code explicitly in arbitrary buffers.
+Here we wrap │ ;; the `elisp-completion-at-point' such that we can complete Elisp code │ ;; explicitly in arbitrary buffers.
-  │ (global-set-key (kbd "C-c p e")
-  │ 		(cape-interactive-capf #'elisp-completion-at-point))
+  │ (keymap-global-set "C-c p e" (cape-interactive-capf #'elisp-completion-at-point)) │
-  │
   │ ;; Example 6: Ignore :keywords in Elisp completion.
   │ (defun ignore-elisp-keywords (sym)